Anti-Slavery & Human Trafficking Policy

 Ameon Limited is a medium sized company and is a leading force in the provision of mechanical, electrical and construction services, providing their clients with an efficient solution to their needs.
 The company takes great pride in their ability as a first class and client friendly company to back up each new contract with experience and expertise.
 The scope of service to the building industry ranges from idea conception through to complete installation and forward into the field of preventative maintenance.

-The following statement is made in pursuant to Section 54 Part 6 of the Modern Slavery Act 2015 and sets out the steps Ameon Limited has taken in the last 12 months to address the potential for slavery and human trafficking taking place in our business or supply chain.
+The following statement is made in pursuant to Section 54 Part 6 of the Modern Slavery Act 2015, for the financial year ending 31st March 2021 and sets out the steps Ameon Limited has taken in the last 12 months to address the potential for slavery and human trafficking taking place in our business or supply chain.
 It should be reading in conjunction with our Purchasing Procedure and Whistle-blowing Policy.

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.
 We have a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.